firststef/LSPy/docs/index.rst

-jsonrpyc
+lspy
 ========

 .. centered:: This page contains only API docs.
-For more info, visit `jsonrpyc on GitHub <https://github.com/riga/jsonrpyc>`_.
+For more info, visit `lspy on GitHub <https://github.com/firststef/lspy>`_.

 .. toctree::
    :maxdepth: 2

-.. automodule:: jsonrpyc
+.. automodule:: lspy

 ``RPC``
 -------